 At Buglawton Primary School we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
-The safeguarding governor and Headteacher complete the S175/157 and return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.
-This is confirmed by the Governing Body.
+The Governing Board in our school approve the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.